 This is where our washroom dispenser range designed specifically for washrooms used by dementia patients, whether a care home or centre for activities can help.
-The range which includes a mirror, soap dispenser and paper towel dispenser is designed in contrasting colours to make them easily noticeable and stand out from the décor.
+The range which includes a mirror and paper towel dispenser is designed in contrasting colours to make them easily noticeable and stand out from the décor.
 Our visual aids also help to explain their use to avoid confusion and encourage independent living.

 The dispensers work in-conjunction with a wall plate in a contrasting colour, the dispenser or wall plate are both available in either white or a strong blue colour depending on the décor of the washroom.
 For example if there is a strong wall colour we recommend the white wall-plate and blue dispenser, whereas if the walls are pale the blue back plate will help differentiate the unit.
 Additionally, blue and white colours create a calming effect.

 The range is manufactured using quality mild steel and powder coated to achieve the coloured finished.
 Made to the highest quality as expected of a Dudley Industries product the range was designed with a leading industry expert and therefore suitable for use in high risk environments.